-- There are 64 805 students enrolled as HSC candidates this year, comprising 33 923 female students and 30 882 male students. - They are enrolled in 80 subjects organised into 156 Board Developed Courses (BDC), including 7 industry-accredited Vocational Education and Training (VET) frameworks. - The subjects with the largest candidatures are English (the only compulsory subject), followed by Mathematics, Business Studies, Biology, Studies of Religion, and Information Processes and Technology. - Latvian is the subject with the smallest candidature, followed by Ukrainian, Dutch, Maltese and Czech (in ascending order). - Student entries in the most demanding 2 unit English course in the HSC have increased to 20 959 in 2002, compared to 8370 in the last cohort of the old HSC.
-There are 4270 entries in English Extension 1 compared to 1541 students in the corresponding 3 unit English course in 2000.
-A total of 1745 students are completing the English Extension 2 course, which features the development of a major work of composition.
-There was no corresponding 4 unit English course under the old HSC. - Mathematics Extension 2 course entries have increased from 2621 in 2001 to 3009 in 2002. - More than 18 000 students (one in four candidates) are enrolled in one or more of the 7 Vocational Education and Training industry framework courses, earning them nationally recognised industry qualifications as part of their HSC program. - The most popular industry curriculum frameworks are Hospitality (7441 students), Information Technology (4769) and Business Services (3002). - The HSC arrangements allow students to count their industry curriculum framework course towards a Universities Admission Index (UAI) by electing to take an optional HSC examination for the industry.
-The popularity of the UAI option is demonstrated in over 70% of these Year 12 students this year electing to sit the optional HSC industry exam, enabling them to count their industry training towards a UAI score. - Many languages are studied through the Saturday School of Community Languages, which has 1900 students enrolled this year; through The Open High School and other Distance Education Centres run by the Department of Education and Training; or through approved outside tutors. - French is the most popular language, with 1290 students this year.
-Japanese is the second most popular language, with 1239 students in 1979 there were only 56 students studying Japanese in NSW. - Courses in 25 of the languages offered in 2002 were developed according to a common framework, as part of the Collaborative Curriculum and Assessment Framework for Languages (CCAFL).
+- There are 65 311 students enrolled as HSC candidates this year, comprising 33 955 female students and 31 356 male students. - They are enrolled in 83 subjects organised into 146 Board Developed Courses (BDC), including 7 industry-accredited Vocational Education and Training (VET) frameworks. - The subjects with the largest candidatures are English (the only compulsory subject), followed by Mathematics, Business Studies, Biology, Studies of Religion, and Personal Development, Health and Physical Education. - Czech, Lithuanian and Maltese are the subjects with the smallest candidature, followed by Ukrainian, Dutch, Latvian, Hungarian and Swedish (in ascending order). - The HSC Class of 2003 have taken on the top-level English, Mathematics and History courses in record numbers, confirming that the new HSC has succeeded in turning around the previous decline in advanced-level HSC study, particularly in the core subject of English. - Student entries in the most demanding 2 unit English (Advanced) course in the 2003 HSC have increased to 24 707 (up by 18% on last year), compared to 8370 in the last cohort of the old HSC in 2000. - There are 5226 entries in English Extension 1 (up by 22% on last year), compared to 1541 students in the corresponding 3 unit English course in 2000. - A total of 2328 students (up by 33% on last year) are completing the top-level English Extension 2 course, which features the development of a major work of composition.
+There was no corresponding 4 unit English course under the old HSC. - Mathematics Extension 2 course entries have increased from 2236 students in 2000 to 3273 students in 2003 representing a 46% increase over that period. - There are also 2428 students enrolled in the top-level History Extension course, representing a 35% increase on last year's class. - Other upward enrolments trends this year include 9495 entries in Modern History (up by 5% on last year), 8859 entries in the Ancient History (up by 6%), 9497 entries in Chemistry (up 5%), 9697 entries in Physics (up 4%) and 8291 overall entries in Languages other than English (up 6%). - More than 18 000 students (one in four candidates) are enrolled in one or more of the 7 Vocational Education and Training industry framework courses, earning them nationally recognised industry qualifications as part of their HSC program. - The most popular industry curriculum frameworks are Hospitality (7580 entries), Information Technology (5358) and Business Services (2885). - The HSC arrangements allow students to count their industry curriculum framework course towards a Universities Admission Index (UAI) by electing to take an optional HSC examination for the industry.
+The popularity of the UAI option is demonstrated

+- in over 80% of these Year 12 students this year electing to sit the optional HSC industry exam, enabling them to count their industry training towards a UAI score. - Many languages are studied through the Saturday School of Community Languages, which has over 1300 students enrolled this year; through The Open High School and other Distance Education Centres run by the Department of Education and Training; or through approved outside tutors. - Japanese is the most popular language, with 1367 students this year in 1979 there were only 56 students studying Japanese in NSW.
+French is the second most popular language, with 1309 students. - Courses in 23 of the languages offered in 2003 were developed according to a common framework, as part of the Collaborative Curriculum and Assessment Framework for Languages (CCAFL).
 They emphasise the ability to communicate in language in a range of contexts.
 CCAFL offers students across Australia the flexibility to sit for Year 12 examinations in subjects such as Hindi, Maltese and Latvian.